eudavi-old/shopshoes/README.md

 # Shopshoes

-Shoes store developed for Analisys and Implementation of Systems II
+Shoes store developed for Systems Analysis, Projects and Development II

 ### Clone the repository